mrb113/mrb113.github.io/_posts/2016-2-9-WinDBG-Easter-Eggs.md

 It is exactly the same thing as [!chksym](https://msdn.microsoft.com/en-us/library/windows/hardware/ff562234(v=vs.85).aspx), but with a more amusing name.

-Let me know if you are aware of any other fun undocumented WinDBG Easter eggs like these - I'd love to hear.
+Let me know if you are aware of any other fun undocumented WinDbg Easter eggs like these - I'd love to hear.